 - Ready in less than an hour.

-- The sponge is feather light and moist, perfectly complimented by a delicious crunchy caramel almond topping.
+- The sponge is feather-light and moist, perfectly complimented by a delicious crunchy almond caramel topping.

-- Single layer cake with no decorating needed.
+- Single-layer cake with no decorating needed.

 Why is it called Toscakaka cake?